 Time: 6 hours including time to stop and admire the landscape

-Red Tape: No dogs.
-Permits are required for overnight use. $30 entry fee
+Red Tape: Permits are required for overnight use. $30 entry fee

 Difficulty: Moderate